verhovsky/Google-Search-for-Power-Users/README.md

 - Sometimes the footer will not be pushed all the way to the bottom when the window is maximized.
 To make debugging even funner, it gets pushed whenever I open the dev console.
 - Will add options to not hide certain elements (blocklist buttons and G+ notifications)
-- Might add ability to navigate with `hjkl` someday

 ## contributing ##